 This past winter, we bit the bullet and decided to finish our basement.
 We talked about a “big” remodel project for awhile, but couldn’t decide between our master bathroom, kitchen or the basement.
-In the end, we settled on an Industrial Farmhouse Basement Remodel for a number of reasons:
+In the end, we settled on an basement remodel for a number of reasons:

 - Overnight Guest Space.
 My in-laws live in South Carolina, but come back to visit several times a year.
 We only have 3-bedrooms in our house, so when they visit, they end up staying in our front room.
 This offers limited privacy for them and us.